alhopasi/RsaEncryption/documentation/weekreport4.md

 ## Problems

 - Making own powMod algorithm work really fast is a problem.
-Checking one key takes around 8 ms, while the algorithm in BigInteger class works in under 1 ms.
+Checking one possible prime takes around 8 ms, while the algorithm in BigInteger class works in under 1 ms.
 - Running tests takes a loooong time because of this.
 - Couldn't get padding to work.